streamlit/docs/content/streamlit-cloud/get-started/quickstart.md

 # Quickstart

-This is an abridged set of steps to create your account and deploy an app.
-For other options and more explanations, start with [Create your account]().
+This is a concise set of steps to create your Streamlit Community Cloud account and deploy an app.
+For other options and more explanations, start with [Sign up for Streamlit Community Cloud](/streamlit-community-cloud/get-started#sign-up-for-streamlit-community-cloud).

 ## Sign up